roc-lang/roc/CONTRIBUTING.md

 ## Code of Conduct

-We are committed to providing a friendly, safe and welcoming environment for all, make sure to take a look at the [Code of Conduct](CodeOfConduct.md)
+We are committed to providing a friendly, safe and welcoming environment for all.
+Make sure to take a look at the [Code of Conduct](CodeOfConduct.md)!

 ## Building from Source